akaabdullahmateen/roadmap/mechatronics/control-systems/index.md

 ### Convolution theorem

-The convolution theorem states that the Laplace transform of a convolution of two functions is the pointwise product of their Laplace transforms.
+The convolution theorem states that the Laplace transform of the convolution of two functions is the pointwise product of their Laplace transforms.
 For an LTI system with impulse response $h(t)$, input signal $x(t)$, and output response $y(t)$, the convolution theorem implies:

 $$
 \begin{equation}